garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 I've added a quick test that always passes.
 You wouldn't put this in any normal code but it helps to show you have your environment setup correctly.

 I don't intend this to be an article about the best ways to write tests, just to say I find it easier to use one test class per file.
 That class should represent one object in the app or an endpoint.
 Then that class should contain a barrage of tests for that object.
-Also I haven't added any notes to the code.
+Also I haven't added any comments to the code or type hints.

--TODO should probably add type hints-

-To run the tests ensure you are in the /app/Project directory and run the following
+To run the tests ensure you are in the docker container and in the `/app/Project` directory and run the following

     pytest tests/

 This will run all of the tests in the test directory.
-Anything in a file called test_*.py  -TODO which files/functions exactly?-
+Anything in files called test_*.py.

     root@fc85736f011c:/app/Project# pytest tests/